sslotsky/violet-paginator-docs/updating_items.md

 # Updating Items
-If you want to be able to edit your records from within the list view, we've got you covered. `violet-paginator` exposes both synchronous and asynchronous actions that allow you to modify the properties of a list item,
+If you want to be able to edit your records from within the list view, we've got you covered. `violet-paginator` exposes both synchronous and asynchronous actions that allow you to modify the properties of a list item.

 ## Async Update